 The aided person has to pay an hourly contribution which is calculated according to his or her income.
 He or she will thus have to give that information to the social worker who will make the visit.

-At the regional level, Iriscare is authorized to assist seniors (home care, retirement homes, care and reception centres, short-term stays, assisted-living apartments, housing, compensation for elderly people with a disability, elder abuse):
+At the regional level, Iriscare is authorized to assist seniors (home care, retirement homes, care and reception centres, short-term stays, assisted-living apartments, housing, elder abuse,...):

 - Iriscare - citizens (in French)

 Allowance for assistance to the elderly (APA-THAB)

 The allowance for assistance to the elderly (APA-THAB) can be granted to people aged 65 and older who live in Brussels, have a low income and are faced with additional costs due to reduced self-reliance.
 Iriscare is responsible for granting this allowance in Brussels:

 The 'BuurtPensioen - Pens(i)onQuartier' project wants to encourage people (regardless of their age and origin) to voluntarily support or care for other people in the quarter.

 - occasionally making a trip or do some shopping

 - going by a neighbor for a chat

 If you want aid or can offer help you can contact

 Or you can go to the BuurtPensioen - Pens(i)onQuartier offices